subsquid/docs/docs/graphql-api/dos-protection.md

 Same as `--max-response-size` but for live query [subscriptions](/graphql-api/subscriptions).

-### Example
+#### Example

-Assume the schema is defined as follows, and server is launched with `--max-response-size 1000`.
+Assume the schema is defined as follows, and the server is launched with `--max-response-size 1000`.

 ```ts title=schema.graphql
 type Foo @entity {